We spent hours debating who are the world’s greatest tighthead props that we’ve ever seen.

 Players who make our list had downs as well as ups in their international careers, but they kept fighting for their national jersey.

-That rules out Carl Hayman for us.
+That ruled out Carl Hayman.
 The All Black was undoubtedly a great prop, but others on our list proved their worth at the highest level of the sport for a long period.

 Phil Vickery was remarkably mobile for a man of twenty stone and standing six feet three.

 He moved his significant bulk around the pitch, hitting rucks and making tackles with the natural strength of a Cornwall cattle farmer.
 Having grown up on a dairy farm, his raw power was unsurprising.